The Weeknd: 2015–2016: Beauty Behind the Madness

+2016–2019: Starboy and My Dear Melancholy,

-In September 2016, Tesfaye announced that his third studio album, Starboy, would be released on November 25, and included collaborations with former French electronic music duo Daft Punk.
-He released the album's title track, which featured Daft Punk on September 21.
+In September 2016, Tesfaye announced that his third studio album, Starboy, would be released on November 25, and included collaborations with now-disbanded French electronic music duo Daft Punk.
+He released the album's title track, which featured the duo on September 21.
 The song debuted at number 40 on the Billboard Hot 100, and peaked at number one, making it Tesfaye's third number-one single.
 As of March 2023, the song is certified Diamond by the RIAA.
 Their second collaboration, "I Feel It Coming" was released on November 24.
 The single peaked at number four on the Billboard Hot 100.

 On October 1, Tesfaye made a second appearance on Saturday Night Live as the musical guest alongside actress Margot Robbie.
 During the show, he performed "Starboy" and "False Alarm".
 On November 23, he released the short film M A N I A. Directed by Grant Singer, it featured excerpts from the album, including snippets from "All I Know" featuring Future, "Sidewalks" featuring Kendrick Lamar, "Secrets" and "Die for You".
 Upon release, the album debuted at number one on the U.S. Billboard 200 with 348,000 units, making it Tesfaye's second consecutive number-one album.
 As of January 2019, the album is certified triple platinum by the RIAA.
 The album won Best Urban Contemporary Album at the 60th Annual Grammy Awards, making it Tesfaye's second win in the category.

 On February 17, 2017, the Weeknd began his fifth concert tour, called Starboy: Legend of the Fall Tour.
-The tour was in support of his third studio album Starboy (2016) and concluded on December 14, 2017.
+The tour was in support of his third studio album Starboy and concluded on December 14, 2017.
 He visited the continents Europa, North- and South America and Oceania.
 On February 15, 2017, Tesfaye was featured on Nav's commercial debut single "Some Way", which also served as the lead single from his self-titled mixtape.
 On February 24, he appeared on Future's sixth studio album Hndrxx, on the song "Comin Out Strong".
 On April 19, Tesfaye appeared on the title track and second single from Lana Del Rey's fifth studio album.
 On August 15, he was featured on French Montana's track "A Lie", the third single from his second studio album Jungle Rules.
 He then appeared on the Virgil Abloh-directed music video for Lil Uzi Vert's "XO Tour Llif3" alongside Nav.
 He was later featured on Lil Uzi Vert's debut album Luv Is Rage 2 on the track "UnFazed" and on Gucci Mane's eleventh studio album Mr. Davis on the track "Curve".